TheRealFREDP3D/George_Was_Right/README.md

 ## Project History

-George-Was-Right is a project I’ve been working on to learn Python.
+George-Was-Right is a project I've been working on to learn Python.
 I needed  way to get hands-on with programming and not just read about it.

 Like a lot of people during the pandemic, I was stuck at home with too much time on my hands.
-That’s when I decided to finally dive back into coding.
-I had just finished reading '1984' and taught, “Why not make something in George Orwell’s world?”
+That's when I decided to finally dive back into coding.
+I had just finished reading '1984' and taught, "Why not make something in George Orwell's world?"
 My first idea was to make a small game.
 I wasn't really serious about this project until I discovered LLMs, Ollama and CrewAI.
 My project idea took a hard left turn.
 It was definitely a stretch for my skills at the time, but I love a good challenge.
 It forced me to read, learn, and experiment.
-Plus, who doesn’t like an excuse to Google stuff?
+Plus, who doesn't like an excuse to Google stuff?

-What started as a “just for fun” hobby has turned into something more.
-I’m working on it in my spare time because, as much as I find it’s fun and satisfying, it doesn't pay the bills.
+What started as a "just for fun" hobby has turned into something more.
+I'm working on it in my spare time because, as much as I find it's fun and satisfying, it doesn't pay the bills.

 ---